 It’s important to remember that after a major disaster occurs people will be on their own for a significant length of time and will need to look within their local resource base, as city and emergency resources will be over extended.

 1. Prepare an emergency plan, so every member of your family understands what to do if there is an earthquake or other disaster.

 2. Store extra food and water in your home.

 3. Prepare a “Grab and Go” kit with supplies such as food, water and documents.

 WHAT IS MAP YOUR NEIGHBOURHOOD?

-The Map Your Neighborhood (MYN) program is a set of videos and discussion guides that your neighbourhood can use to create an emergency plan.
-Map Your Neighborhood teaches 9 important steps to follow immediately after a disaster, first to secure your home, and then to help your neighborhood.
-MYN teaches a team approach to neighborhood response, including communications and staying safe while helping.
+The Map Your Neighbourhood (MYN) program is a set of videos and discussion guides that your neighbourhood can use to create an emergency plan.
+Map Your Neighbourhood teaches 9 important steps to follow immediately after a disaster, first to secure your home, and then to help your neighbourhood.
+MYN teaches a team approach to neighbourhood response, including communications and staying safe while helping.
 Read more

 VANCOUVER DISASTER SUPPORT HUBS